Read a File Using the SFTP Connector - Mule 4

 The file lock is automatically released when one of the following occurs:

 The Mule flow that locked the file ends.

 The file content has been fully read.

-Note that if the file is already locked by someone else, the connector will not be able to lock it, and you will receive a
+Note: If the file is already locked by someone else, the connector cannot unlock it, and you then receive a